Healthy Homes Assessment Highbury

 Home Assessments Highbury for Rental Properties

-There are numerous things to check during the house evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
-The most common are:
+There are many things to check when conducting an house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the house have enough air circulation, including extractor fans?

-The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling could be significant for property owners and landlords.
-For professional advice get in touch now and schedule your rental properties home evaluation.
+The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the tenancy solutions ruling can be significant for landlords and property managers.
+For professional assistance, get in touch now and schedule your rental properties home evaluation.

 home assessments for rental properties